 - The sun tarot card

 - Tiger’s eye, goldstone, and/or citrine crystals.
-Shop wearable tiger’s eye and goldstone here.
+Shop wearable tiger’s eye here.

 - Summer fruits and vegetables